vortesserax-wb/cidoc_crm_rdf/README.md

 # CIDOC-CRM implementation in RDF Schema 1.1 (RDFS)

-This project branch will keep track of draft CIDOC-CRM v7.1.1 RDFS implementation
+This project branch will keep track of the draft RDFS implementation of the CIDOC-CRM v7.1.1

 ## Statistics